neonevm/neon-evm.docs/devportal/neon_evm_arch.md

 A transaction will be considered successfully completed if the Final step finishes.
 The execution of the transaction should not go beyond the allotted number of Mn blocks.
 This means that the operations performed at all steps must be completed within the Mn period, otherwise the transaction is considered uncompleted.

 A user who forms a transaction indicates in it an operator (Proxy) that will be responsible for its execution.
 Each operator has a deposit account in Neon EVM.
-These accounts are owned by Neon EVM, so no one can withdraw funds from the deposit until the finalization step is completed.
+These accounts belong to Neon EVM, so no one can withdraw funds from the deposit until the finalization step is completed.
 Before processing a transaction, Neon EVM debits the amount of funds from the operator account (op-acc) and transfers them to the operator's deposit (dep-acc).

 If for any reason (for example, due to a lack of funds on a deposit), an operation is not performed at a step, the next operator starts processing this transaction from the current step.
 This operator does not deposit any funds for the remaining steps.
 If he also does not complete all of the remaining steps, this process is passed to the next operator.
 At the Final step, a transaction is created to withdraw funds from the deposit in full, including a remainder, and credit them to the operator who completed this step.
 This implementation obliges not only the client, but also any operator involved in processing the transaction, to be interested in its successful completion.